MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Allfiles/Demo/Instructions/03-clean-transform-data.md

 ## Integrate queries

-1. Create a new query using the Excel connector, connecting to the D:\PL300\Demo\Data\ProductCost.xlsx file.
+1. Create a new query using the Excel connector, connecting to the D:\Allfiles\Demo\Data\ProductCost.xlsx file.

 1. Remove the Product column.